 Aaaand that’s about all I could find.
 There’s obviously a lot of crappy jojoba oil being sold out there, so it doesn’t surprise me so much that people are having trouble with it.
 So before you write it off, make sure you try out the good stuff!

 Oh, one last tip:

 I’ve also been hearing that people have more issues with jojoba oil when they use too much of it.
 If it sits on the skin, I can see how it may begin attracting dirt and other particles into the pore.
-I find that rinsing the jojoba oil after you apply it and then patting the skin with a towel seems to take off the excess and leave just the right amount.
+It is apparently best to massage it into wet skin to help it absorb, and then I find that rinsing the jojoba oil after you apply it and then patting the skin with a towel seems to take off the excess and leave just the right amount.

 Have you been using jojoba oil?
 What brand?
 What quality?
 What has your experience been?